 Invisalign and Orthodontics:

-Dr. Mehdi Oonchi is Certified Invisalign dentist and an active member in Faculté for Orthodontic Research and Continuing Education Study club with Dr Richard Litt.
-He was a former member of UBC Advanced Orthodontics study club.
+Dr. Mehdi Oonchi is Certified Invisalign dentist and an former member in Faculté for Orthodontic Research and Continuing Education Study club with Dr Richard Litt.
+He was also a member of UBC Advanced Orthodontics study club.
 Dr Oonchi Also received British Columbia Society of Orthodontists Charles C. Craig Memorial Scholarship in 2009.

 Consider Invisalign to get the beautiful straight teeth you’ve always wanted without braces .
 A complimentary consultation with Dr. Oonchi can determine if Invisalign is suitable for you.